cepthomas/AudioLib/README.md

 Contents:
 - AudioPlayer: Fairly thin wrapper around the basic NAudio wave player.
 Devices are limited to the ones available on your box.
 - TimeBar: Elapsed time control.
+Now only used by the defunct ClipExplorer application.
 - WaveViewer: Display and navigate a wave.
 - AudioFileInfo: Dumps contents of supported audio files.
 - NAudioEx: NAudio compatible extension methods for the providers implemented here.